iscc/iscc-specs/docs/specification.md

 The scheme name is `iscc`.
 The path component MUST be a fully qualified ISCC Code without hyphens.
 An optional `stream` query key MAY indicate the blockchain stream information source.
 If the `stream` query key is omitted applications SHOULD return information from the open [ISCC Stream](https://coblo.github.io/cips/cip-0003-iscc/).

 The scheme name component ("iscc:") is case-insensitive.
-Applications MUST accept any combination of uppercase and lowercase leters in the scheme name.
+Applications MUST accept any combination of uppercase and lowercase letters in the scheme name.
 All other URI components are case-sensitive.

 Applications MAY register themselves as handler for the "iscc:" URI scheme if no other handler is already registered.
 If another handler is already registered an application MAY ask the user to change it on the first run of the application.